 Twenty-Five Centuries of the Same Idea

-Buddha, Leibniz, Gödel, McCulloch, Hofstadter — they all found the same structure.
+Buddha, Jung, Lacan, Gödel, McCulloch, Lipsett, Hofstadter — thirteen thinkers across twenty-five centuries found the same structure.
 The observer observing itself.

 In 500 BCE, a man sitting under a tree in northern India noticed something about the structure of consciousness that a mathematician in Vienna would prove about formal systems 2,400 years later.
 Neither of them would have recognized the other’s vocabulary.
 Both of them found the same thing.

 This keeps happening.
-Across twenty-five centuries, in at least six disciplines — philosophy, mathematics, neuroscience, cybernetics, cognitive science, and contemplative practice — thinkers who never read each other keep arriving at the same structure.
+Across twenty-five centuries, in at least seven disciplines — philosophy, mathematics, neuroscience, cybernetics, cognitive science, contemplative practice, and film — thinkers who never read each other keep arriving at the same structure.
 The observer observing itself.
 A system that contains a model of itself.
 A loop that, by referring to itself, generates something that can’t be found in any of its parts.

 I don’t think this is coincidence.
 I think the convergence is the argument.